An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions

-However, it seems possible to develop new techniques inspired by the proof of Theorem \ref{theo_uniqueness_ours}.
-Indeed, assumption (A1) allows to bound by $1$ the number of points of the boundary conditions present in each cube, which simplifies the computation, and then taking the limit.
-Heuristically, when taking $\Width \to 0$ (i.e. when the size of the cubes goes to $0$), it is less and less likely for a boundary condition to have more than one point in a given small cube.
-We therefore formulate the following conjecture: \begin{conjecture} Under assumptions (A2) and (A3), there is uniqueness of the Gibbs measure when
+It seems possible to develop new techniques inspired by the proof of Theorem \ref{thm:uniqueness_ours}.
+Heuristically, when taking $\Width \to 0$, it is less and less likely for a boundary condition to have more than one point in a small cube of side length $a$.
+One would then be able to make without the hard-core assumption by controlling instead the number of points in small boxes.
+This is the case for example with superstable potentials (\cite{ruelle_1970}) or with orderly point processes (\cite{daley_1974,ellis_1991}); in both cases one is able to bound the probability of having more than $2$ points in a given box in terms of its volume (\cite{schuhmacher_2005}).